-(a) Represents the assessed valuation of all taxable property within the District as of January 1, 2021, as provided by the Appraisal District.
-Such amount includes \$101,321 assigned to properties that remain under review by the Appraisal Review Board.
-Such amount represents the estimated minimum amount that will ultimately be approved by the Appraisal Review Board, upon which the District will levy its tax.
+(a) Represents the assessed valuation of all taxable property in the District as of January 1, 2022, provided by the Fort Bend Central Appraisal District (the "Appraisal District").
+This values includes \$2,399,177 of uncertified assessed valuation.
 See "TAX DATA" and "TAXING PROCEDURES."

-(b) Provided by the Appraisal District for informational purposes only, this amount represents an estimate of the assessed valuation all taxable property within the District as of July 1, 2021, and includes an estimate of values resulting from the construction of taxable improvements from January 1, 2021, through July 1, 2021.
-No taxes will be levied against this amount.
+Provided by the Appraisal District for informational purposes only.
+This amount is an estimate of the taxable value of all taxable (b) property located within the District as of January 1, 2022, and includes an estimate of additional taxable value resulting from the construction of taxable improvements from January 1, 2022 to October 1, 2022.
+No taxes will be levied on this estimated value.
 See "TAX DATA" and "TAXING PROCEDURES."